jonathanpberger/design-testing-leanux/deck.md

 ---

-# Towards a Theory of Test-Driven Design
+# Towards a Theory and Methodolofy of Test-Driven Design
 Jonathan Berger, 2015

 Mobile Central Europe, Warsaw